frontyard/cordova-plugin-exoplayer/README.md

 Please send us links to your cool projects made with this plugin so we can include them on this page!

+## Changes in version 2.4.5
+- Added `setController` method to update the controller mid-stream.
+It accepts the same controller object that is used as part of parameters for `show` method.

 ## Changes in version 2.4.4
 - Added `stop` method to fully stop the stream but not realease the player.
-Call `setStream` to restart the playback or `release` to dispose of it.
+Call `setStream` to restart the playback or `close` to dispose of it.

 ## Changes in version 2.4.2
 - Plugin no longer acts on audio focus event but rather let's Cordova app decide what to do.